Morriar/csg_debug_2017/README.md

 With the html api, the wrapper can be used to review and test the bug challenge.
 With the json api the wrapper can act as a launcher for the bug challenge.

+Usage:

+	wrapper/bin/www team/dir/team.json

+The team.json config file MUST be in the team directory as it is used to resolve the team working directory.

+## Teams directories

+A team directory represent a copy of all bugs for a team.

+Team directory structure:

+* `team.json` team wrapper config file
+* `bugs` copy of the `bugs/` directory

+Team directories can be deployed with the tool `tools/deploy_teams.nit`.

 ### HTML API

 THe HTML API has for only goal to help the competition manager to review the status